 He already sounds recognisably Bird-like, although the influence of Lester Young, whose solos he transcribed extensively, is perhaps more overt than in his later work.

-His 1942 solo on “Cherokee”, a tricky up-tempo number and one of Bird’s favourite chord sequences, is a particularly good look at the stylistic direction in which he was headed.
+His 1942 solo on “Cherokee”, a tricky up-tempo number and one of Bird’s favourite chord sequences, is a particularly good look at the stylistic direction in which he was headed and the high-speed jazz he was delivering.

 The Complete Savoy Masters